 For electric truck deployments, grid connections and upgrades are significant blind spots for fleet managers.
-Fleet operators at the consultation workshops mentioned that the process for grid connection upgrades is complex and uncertain.
+Fleet operators at the workshops mentioned the process around grid connection upgrades is uncertain, unlike diesel.
 Trial case studies with clear, independent data would help build confidence, and cost information could help with business case development.
 Data sourced from manufacturers or suppliers is less trusted and often discounted by fleet managers when estimating savings.

 Some of the uncertainty is due to inconsistent or incorrect information.
-Workshop participants were not sure about the true environmental impact of ZE trucks, noting concerns about the embedded emissions within batteries.
+Workshop participants were not sure about the true environmental impact of ZE trucks, noting the embedded emissions within batteries.
 While some studies have explored this issue for light vehicles in Europe (18), there is not much relevant data for trucks in Australia.

 7.6.
-Organisational capacity & capability
+Organisation capacity & capability